 We have provided our hardware and software encryption solutions to several other large organizations which are evaluating our solutions in connection with their security requirements.
-Our USS-900 has recently been selected by a major U.S. company to secure its worldwide fax communications.
+Our USS-900 has been selected by a major U.S. company to secure its worldwide fax communications.
+We have also entered into an agreement with another major U.S. company to supply prototypes of our encryption products configured to interface with its satellite global positioning system ("GPS") and data communication network.
 In addition, we have received orders from other U.S. companies that principally supply U.S. government agencies and foreign governments, to provide our USS-900, DCS-1200, and DCS-1400 to encrypt voice, fax, and data over satellite communication systems.
 Such companies placed their orders after an extended evaluation of our products' performance using the Iridium, Globalstar, Immarset, Immarset M-4, Mini M and Thuraya satellite communication networks.
 We believe that encrypting information over satellite networks is in the early stages and expect this field to be an expanding opportunity for our encryption products due to the rising demand for information security over many regions of the world.